Invoicing and Tax regulation in New Zealand

 • Quantities and Unit Prices: The quantity and price per unit;

-• Total amount and Tax Details: Breakdown of taxes applicable, typically GST; total taxable amount and tax rate applied; total amount payable, excluding GST; grand total, including GST.
+• Total amount and Tax Details: Breakdown of taxes applicable, typically GST.
 For GST-registered businesses, this includes issuing tax invoices that detail GST amounts for taxable supplies, in line with recent changes to taxable supply information requirements;

 • Additional Information: Reference numbers, discounts or adjustments;

-• Legal and Regulatory Information: Statements required by law, such as privacy or retention policies, declaration of the authenticity of the contents.
+• Legal and Regulatory Information: Statements required by law and declaration of the authenticity of the contents.

 In New Zealand, you can issue simplified e-invoices for transactions where the total invoice amount does not exceed NZD 1,000.